Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 The Hummingbird is a straightforward sawtooth tremolo pedal with excellent sounds and a surprisingly versatile effect.
 Whether we've after a classic “50’s style” shimmering tremolo, a synthy delay-like chopping trem or anything in between, the Hummingbird will gladly oblige.

 Flip the toggle switch to choose from the Slow, Mid-Tempo or Fast modes.
 Adjust the Depth, Rate and Level knobs to dial in your preferred tremolo effect.
-Fast mode can even get us into ring modulation territory!
+The Fast mode can even get us into ring modulation territory!

 The Hummingbird has an awesome boost circuit, controlled by the Level knob.
-We can even turn the Depth control all the way down and use the double the pedal as a clean JFET boost if we want to.
+We can even turn the Depth control all the way down and use the pedal as a clean JFET boost if we want to.

 Use the 1/4-inch expression jack to connect an external expression pedal and control the rate of the tremolo remotely.